JaqlynBernardo/PA4-Data-Wrangling-and-Data-Visualization/README.md

 **Part 2A**
 ```
+gender = board.groupby('Gender', as_index=False)['Average'].mean()

 plt.figure(figsize=(5,5))
-plt.title("Average Scores by Track")
+plt.title("Average Scores by Gender")
-plt.xlabel("Track")
+plt.xlabel("Gender")
 plt.ylabel("Average Scores")
-plt.bar(board['Track'], board['Average'])
+plt.bar(gender['Gender'], gender['Average'])
 ```
 <br>
+First, I grouped the data by using the groupby syntax.
 The "plt.figure((5,5))" creates a new figure that is 5 by 5 in size (in inches).
 The "plt.title('Average Scores by Track')" gives the figure the stated title.
 I used the .xlabel and the .ylabel syntaxes to name the axes, 'Track' and 'Average Scores', respectively.
 Lastly, I used the .bar syntax to generate a bar graph.
 I specified the 'Track' column from the board dataframe as my x-axis, and 'Average' from the same dataframe as my y-axis.
 <br><br>

 **Results**